-The more renewables in use, the fewer charge points need to depend on the grid at all.
-For example, solar panels installed on the property of the charging stations can be used to charge the sites’ batteries, charging EVs without placing additional demand on the grid.
-The energy stored in the batteries can also reduce pressure on the power infrastructure during times of peak demand.
+The greater the use of renewables, the fewer charge points are required to rely on the grid at all.
+For example, solar panels installed on the charging stations’ property can be used to charge the sites’ local storage batteries, allowing EVs to be charged without adding additional demand to the grid.
+The energy stored in the batteries can also relieve strain on the power infrastructure during peak demand periods.

 Renewables and EV Charging in Action